 The Square is home to more of Birmingham’s independent retailers.
 The indoor Oasis is a legendary institution and houses dozens of independent and alternative retailers.
 From bikes to boots, Manga to masquerade masks, the Oasis is bound to stock it!

 Linking Bullring with Marks & Spencer, you’ll find the best street entertainers providing a lively backdrop to the vibrant, bustling High Street.
 Big names such as Waterstones, the city’s largest Boots, H&M and Levi, as well as M&S can be found here.
-It’s also the gateway to Pavilions, one of our major shopping centres and home to brands such as L’Occitane and Hobbs as well a large food court on the top floor.

 At the top end of New Street is historic Victoria Square, named after Queen Victoria.
 Dominating the square is the Council House building, with elaborate architectural detailing, mosaics and statuary.
 The fountain in the square, known locally as the “Floozie in the Jacuzzi”, is one of the largest fountains in Europe.
 Nearby, a giant figure emerges.
 The Iron Man statue by Anthony Gormley represents the heavy manufacturing heritage of Birmingham and the region.